 My friend Martina is a serious photographer.
 A photojournalist to be exact.
 For instance, she's now working on a beautiful project on nomads.

-She asks me, will you come with me to this fair of gems, stones and precious rocks?
-I go there to see if there are nomads, I'm sure at the fair you would take plenty of beautiful pictures with your colors and irony!
+She asks me, Will you come with me to this fair of gems, stones, and precious rocks? you see, I go there to check if there are nomads, I’m sure at the fair you would take plenty of beautiful pictures with your colors and irony!

-Yes but, if I come, I’ll bring the Mamiya.
+Sure, Martina!
+You know what?
+I’ll bring my Mamiya.
 I want to try to make a reportage using film because I‘ve never tried before, I bought this camera and I want to use it!

-8 hours of driving and we are in Arizona.
-These Saguaro cactus look so cool.
-It’s all like I've imagined, like in Willy E. Coyote so to speak.
-If I had a shutter release cable and some black and white film with me it would not be a bad idea to take some nocturnal photos of the desert.
+Eight hours of driving, and we are in Arizona.
+These saguaro cacti look so cool.
+It’s all like I’ve imagined, like in Willy E. Coyote so to speak.
+If I had a shutter release cable and some black and white films with me it would not be a bad idea to take some nocturnal photos of the desert.

 Rows of bracelets, spiritual stones, but also fancy jewels, incense, hippies, fat cats.
 There are some ugly faces too, yes, who knows if someone under the counter is selling more than we can see, we wonder.